Updated December 12, 2023.

 Other kinds of unsaturated fat are likewise an important part of a nutritious diet – which is why some refer to unsaturated fats as “the good fat.”
 This is certainly an appropriate moniker for this type of fat, as much scientific research has shown that unsaturated fats contribute to good health in a number of ways.
 Clinical trials suggest that unsaturated fats can drop LDL cholesterol levels (high amounts of LDL cholesterol can be quite harmful) – as well as lower blood pressure and reduce the risk of cardiovascular disease.

 In short, then, unsaturated fats absolutely deserve a place in a healthy, well-rounded diet.
-Unsaturated fats (like olive oil) absolutely deserve a place in a healthy, well-rounded diet.
+But not all fats do.

 So what about today?
 What does the current research say about saturated fats?
 While there are conflicting views on just how bad saturated fats are for the body, the bulk of the scientific evidence suggests that replacing saturated fats with unsaturated fats is one the best ways to a healthy, robust heart.
 That’s one of the reasons why people living in Mediterranean countries are usually at a lower risk of cardiovascular diseases: the traditional Mediterranean diet, consisting of fresh fruit, olive oil, nuts, and fish instead of red meat, is low in saturated fat.